 We have a long history developing time-of-flight range imaging sensors and are well known for proposing a number of solutions for mitigating errors in range imaging.
 Our collaborators include former Waikato time-of-flight people who successfully started the independent company Chronoptics.
 Currently

 scene motion causes large errors in ranging, and we are working on transforming the problem of motion in the scene into velocity measurements.
 Other major projects include developing a biologically based visual sensor for mobile robotic navigation and research into the non-destructive evaluation of materials,

-- Non-destructive evaluation of materials, components and structures using imaging based approaches such as infrared imaging, pulse-phase thermography, thermoelastic stress analysis and digital image correlation.
+with structural health monitoring of components and structures using point sensors alongside imaging based approaches such as infrared thermography, thermoelastic stress analysis and digital image correlation.

 - Royal Society Te Apārangi Early Career Research Excellence Award for Technology, Applied Science and Engineering - for developing